betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 sustainability.
 <br>

-In a summarizing field analysis, the community of high performance computing
+In a summarizing field analysis, the community of high-performance computing

 * responds to academic pressure by publishing an increasing number of scientific papers (often containing novel algorithms and parallelization